contensis/contensis.github.io/docs-src/content-types/field-editors/editor-taxonomy.md

 # Taxonomy field editor
-This editor allows you to bind a list of pre existing taxonomy nodes from the taxonomy manager into a selection that can be made by an author.
+This editor allows you to bind a list of existing taxonomy nodes from the taxonomy manager into a selection that can be made by an author.

-This is an ideal field editor for static values you want to manage centrally such as categorisations, language or country lists that you might use elsewhere in your project.
+This is an ideal field editor for centrally managing static values, examples being categorisations, language or country lists that may be used elsewhere in your project.

-The taxonomy editor supports single and multiple selection, whilst allowing to specify a root taxonomy node where child values should stem from.
+The taxonomy editor supports single and multiple selection, and allows you to specify a root taxonomy node from where values can be selected from.

 ## Settings
 | Setting name | Summary|